Osprey Aether/Ariel 60/55 vs 70/65 vs 85/75 [or PRO?]

 • A central access (through a side panel zip for 55/60 and a front J-zip for 65/70/75/85) to main compartment (Not available in PRO configurations).

-As you can see in almost all my other posts, I'm a HUGE fan of Atmos/Aura AG 65 and I recommend it to anyone who's looking for the best backpacking backpack for basically everything.
+As you can see in almost all my other posts, I'm a HUGE fan of Atmos/Aura 65 and I recommend it to anyone who's looking for the best backpacking backpack for basically everything.

 However, these 3 features Aether/Ariel AG Line offers (which, by the way, Atmos/Aura AG Line doesn't) are crucial for extended trips and/or hauling heavy loads, as you can also see in my Osprey Atmos vs Aether and Osprey Aura vs Ariel comparisons.